Tuhinpaul5/Tuhinpaul5/README.md

 <img src="./pepe-emote.gif" width="100" />

-Backend Developer specializing in building robust APIs, scalable infrastructure, and cloud-native systems.
-Experienced with databases, distributed systems, and automation. **Proficient in the Laravel ecosystem (PHP, Blade, Eloquent)** and enthusiastic about integrating AI/ML capabilities to enhance backend solutions and streamline workflows.
+Backend Developer specializing in building robust APIs, scalable infrastructure, and cloud-native systems. **Proficient in Python (FastAPI) as well as PHP (Laravel)**, with deep expertise in managing **PostgreSQL, MySQL, and Redis** for high-performance applications.
+Enthusiastic about integrating AI/ML capabilities to enhance backend solutions and streamline workflows.

 ---